napari/napari/docs/GOVERNANCE.md

   to give their opinion on the pull request if they’re not confident others would agree.

-- **Code changes and major documentation changes** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+- **Code changes and major documentation changes** require agreement by *one* core developer *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+For all changes of this type, core developers are expected to give “reasonable time” after approval and before merging for others to weigh in on the pull request in its final state.

 - **Changes to the API principles** require a dedicated issue on our [issue tracker](https://github.com/napari/napari/issues) and follow the